 - To maintain quality and longevity they should be changed every 7-10 days.

-- Machine wash in cool water with like colours and fabrics, using a small amount of good quality detergent.
+- Machine wash in cool water with like colours and fabrics, using a small amount of good quality detergent and some oxygen bleach.

 - To keep your linens bright and buttery soft simply add about half a cup of baking soda to the wash and/or half a cup of white vinegar to the rinse cycle.

 - We recommend line drying.
 If using a dryer, tumble dry on a low heat.

 - If ironing, use a low setting.
 If, like us, you think life is too short for ironing sheets, you can reduce wrinkling if you remove them promptly from the machine and shake them out before drying.